Society of Christ: Father Paweł Kontny SChr

 In 1945, Father Paweł Kontny was killed by Soviet soldiers in Lędziny while protecting two girls from being kidnapped and raped by a Soviet officer.
 On February 9, 2022, the Society of Christ's postulator, Father Bogusław Kozioł SChr, submitted a formal request, Suplex libellus, to the Archbishop of Katowice Wiktor Skworc asking to begin the diocesan phase of the beatification process for Father Paweł Kontny SChr.
 On August 9, 2022, the Curia of the Archdiocese of Katowice, officially approved the text of a prayer for the beatification of Father Paweł Kontny.
 A film about Father Paweł Kontny is currently in development.

 Notable members

 Józef Miękus SChr

 In 1932, Józef Miękus was one of the first people to join the Society of Christ.
 As a seminarian he served as the Society of Christ's first chronicler, recording the Society's first years.
 As part of his studies, he attended seminary in Rome, returning to Poland after falling ill.
-In 1937, after a few months of illness, he passed away in the opinion of sainthood.
+In 1937, after a few months of illness, he died in the opinion of sainthood.
 He was the first seminarian, and the first member of the Society, to pass away.
 He is buried in Miłostowo cemetery in Poznań.
 His writings, which were compiled, edited, and published by Anna Zahorska in 1939 under the title Ofiara Poranna, presented the Society's early life, as well as his own spiritual reflections.